annan92419/annan92419/README.md

 #### :man_technologist: Buzz Buzz

 <p>
-  I'm really getting into Natural Language Processing (NLP), especially when it comes to understanding emotions (sentiment analysis).
-I'm also curious about how we can mix in computer vision to make emotion analysis even cooler.
-Imagine, pictures and videos helping us understand feelings better!
-It's like building a buddy who totally gets your emotions - I think we could call it man's second-best friend :smiley:. <br>
+I'm really getting into Natural Language Processing (NLP), especially when it comes to understanding emotions, such as in sentiment analysis.
+I'm also curious about how we can integrate computer vision to enhance emotion analysis further.
+Imagine using pictures and videos to better understand feelings!
+It's like creating a companion that fully comprehends your emotions—I think we could call it humanity's second-best friend. 😊

-  :zap: Fun fact: I'm a massive fan of ⚽️⚾🏀🏒🤼🥊!
-So, I'd really enjoy diving into the world of sports science, combining my love for sports with my growing expertise in mathematics, machine learning, and NLP.
+Fun fact: I'm a huge fan of soccer, am. football, basketball, ice hockey, mma, and boxing!
+So, I would really enjoy exploring sports science (projects), combining my love for sports with my growing expertise in mathematics, machine learning, and NLP (and computer vision).
  </p>

 <!-- commented: - :man_student: I am working on a second degree in Maths - scientific computing concentration. -->
 - :man_student: My current [CV](https://drive.google.com/file/d/1J_LgsIXVYNn0hWT-W7BWEpOJnKcTWFCm/view?usp=sharing)
-- :seedling: Studying NLP and PyTorch.
+- :seedling: Studying SQL, SAS, PyTorch, and Deep Learning.
 - :ear_with_hearing_aid: Data Skeptic, NLP Highlights
 - :nerd_face: anime, manga, and sports.
 <!-- commented: - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIN-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/jesse-annan97) -->